 The amount you’ll receive in State Pension payments depends on how much National Insurance you’ve paid.

 You might also be able to claim pension credit.
 This is an income-related benefit which could top up the amount you receive each week.
-There’s more information about this on the UK government Pension Credit page.
+There’s more information about this on the government's Pension Credit page.

 Will you have enough to live on?